 Most bulbs take at least 8 weeks to bloom.
 If you plant them now, they’ll be ready for Christmas.
 I like to watch my Christmas bulbs transform as the weeks go by to remind me that something special is coming.
-I have a fairly neutral space and the pop of red from the amaryllis adds color and interest and paper whites have always been a favorite.
+I have a fairly neutral space and the pop of red from the amaryllis adds colour and interest and paper whites have always been a favourite.

 Put up your outdoor lights.

 I’m not suggesting that you turn them on yet, but who wants to wait until there’s a foot of snow on the ground and it’s minus twenty to put them up?
 I also find that if you need new strings of lights, the selection is always the best right now.
 Look for something unique to add to the mix like these outdoor Christmas light ideas.

 Take photos for your holiday cards.